Laplink PCmover: PCmover Windows 7 Upgrade Assistant

 PCmover Windows 7 Upgrade Assistant was released in October 2009.
 It allows a user to perform an in-place upgrade from Windows XP or Vista to Windows 7.
 PCmover Windows 7 Upgrade Assistant will automatically restore any selected files, personalized settings and applications from the old Windows operating system to Windows 7 without overwriting the new operating system.
 All compatible applications are also installed.

 PCmover Windows 8 Upgrade Assistant

 PCmover Windows 8 Upgrade Assistant was released in January 2012.
 It allows a user to perform an in-place upgrade from Windows XP, Vista or 7 to Windows 7 or 8.
 PCmover Windows 8 Upgrade Assistant will automatically restore any selected files, personalized settings and applications from the old Windows operating system to Windows 8 without overwriting the new operating system.
 All compatible applications are also installed.

 Reception

-Laplink's PCmover software has been reviewed by publications globally.
-Tech Radar Pro stated they were impressed with the software because none of their files were missing and all of their applications worked right away.
-PC World said that the pros of PCmover are that the software migrates data and applications “like magic” and that it includes a data transfer cable.
-The cons are that it doesn't handle complex migrations gracefully and has unclear instructions.
-Barron's gave PCmover Professional 5 stars for its ability to make moving from an old computer to a new one quick and easy.
+Laplink's PCmover software was reviewed positively by Tech Radar Pro.
+PC World also reviewed it positively, but noted that it does not handle complex migrations gracefully and has unclear instructions.
+Barron's gave PCmover Professional 5 stars.
 Windows Report called PCmover the best tool for moving from Windows 7 to Windows 10.